Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 **```Preboot fixer and renamer```:**
 - not exactly an ESP tool, this let you rename the Boot Picker entry for the OS.
 If your entries suddenly change to xyz - data you suffered from High Sierra overwriting Preboot volumes of newer OS.
 In OpenCore you will see a mismatched High Sierra *icon.
-This is due overwritten SystemVersion.plist.
+This is due to overwritten SystemVersion.plist.
 Also invalid board ID / the forbidden sign can happen.

 This tool also repairs these issues.<br>
 Detailed information in:<br>